rebeclem/termite_gut/ref.md

 Here are the manual gene annotations from Z. nev and M. nat. https://datadryad.org/stash/dataset/doi:10.5061/dryad.51d4r

-1) find a script that builds a dabase
+1) find a script that builds a database

 umask 0022 changes permissions